Edge-Marketing-and-Design/edgeDevFirebase/README.md

       }
     ],
     meta: { firstName: "John", lastName: "Doe", age: 28 } // This is just an example of meta, it can contain any fields and any number of fields.
-    template: true,  // Optional - Only true if setting up template for self registation
+    isTemplate: true,  // Optional - Only true if setting up template for self registation
     subCreate: {
           rootPath: 'myItems',
           role: 'admin',